encodis/mokuwiki/README.md

 ### Custom style

-The custom style directive provides a way to wrap text in a custom style using Pandoc's [bracketed span](https://pandoc.org/MANUAL.html#divs-and-spans) feature: the syntax `\\styled text\\` will give an output of `[styled text]{.smallcaps}`, i.e. the default Pandoc command for small caps.
+The custom style directive provides a way to wrap text in a custom style using Pandoc's [bracketed span](https://pandoc.org/MANUAL.html#divs-and-spans) feature: the syntax `^^styled text^^` will give an output of `[styled text]{.smallcaps}`, i.e. the default Pandoc command for small caps.
 The style can be changed using the `--custom` flag on the command line.
 The text of this argument is copied directly into CSS portion of the span, so should include the leading "dot" if it is to be a CSS class.

-Note that this directive is processed last, so it will apply the custom style to links (e.g. `\\[[Page One]]\\` will work as expected).
+Note that this directive is processed last, so it will apply the custom style to links (e.g. `^^[[Page One]]^^` will work as expected).

 ### Comment directives